edisplay/RCB_TA_notes/week-1-html-css-three-days/lesson-plan-1.2.md

 ### 10. Partner Do (10 minutes)

+* *Slack the following to students*

 * Share your Github code with your partner
 * Take your partners code and validate it using https://validator.w3.org/#validate_by_input
 * Compare work and discuss with partner to see how similar your code is.
 If not the same, work together to make it the same and valid and discuss.

+# Copyright
+Rutgers Coding Boot Camp (C) 2015.
+All Rights Reserved.